si6nal/Ambien/design/ambien-core-specs.md

 - [ ] Supported files array
     - JAR_FILES for transformers that require a .jar input file
     - CLASS_FILES for transformers that only require a class file as input
+- [ ] Enabled by default & always enabled

 ##### Shrink transformers
 - [ ] Hardcoded password & api key check